starhawking/python-terrascript/README.rst

 Python-Terrascript Terrascript is a Python package for generating Terraform configurations in JSON format.

-.. note:: This is the ``develop`` branch of Terrascript which is currently
-          undergoing a major rewrite and is unlikely to be useful at this stage.
+This is the ``develop`` branch of Terrascript which is currently undergoing a major rewrite and is unlikely to be useful at this stage.

-Creating Terraform configurations this way gives one the power of the control and data structures of the Python language which Terraform's native HCL format mostly lack.
+Creating Terraform through a Python script offers a degree of flexibility superior to writing Terraform configurations by hand.

 * Control structures like ``if``/``else``, ``for``/``continue``/``break`` or ``try``/``except``/``finally``.
 * More string methods.